-Other key rules that you need to be aware of
+Other key rules to be aware of

-The terms and conditions for some casino bonuses can be quite vast.
-But all generally have a core of terms that are pretty much industry-wide.
-The more you are familiar with, the better your chances of getting the right bonus for you.
+The terms and conditions for some casino bonuses can be vast, but all generally have a core set of terms that are pretty much industry standard.

 The most popular is the maximum and minimum you can bet with your bonus.
-As we’ve spoken already, all bonuses come with some sort of wagering requirements.
+As we’ve spoken about already, all bonuses come with some sort of wagering requirements.

-You will also only have a set amount of time to clear your bonus.
+You will only have a set amount of time to clear your bonus.
 This will range from each casino and could be anywhere from 7 days up to 60 days, although usually somewhere in the middle of that.

 Knowledge is power

 The more you can learn about the intricacies of casino bonuses, the better equipped you will be in choosing the right bonus for you.
-As a casino player, you’re in an incredibly strong position in terms of being able to shop around the best offers.
+As a casino player, you’re in an incredibly strong position in terms of being able to shop around for the best offers.

-There are a plethora of casino bonuses available and each will suit some better than others.

-The more you know about the bonus and what to look for, the more money you’re going to make.
+There are a plethora of casino bonuses available and each will suit some players better than others.
+Therefore, the more you know about the bonus and what to look for, the more money you can potentially make.

 High rollers command better bonuses